eddieantonio/waterbear-debugger-acceptance-tests/README.md

 ## Feature list

-These are sorted in order of priority.
+These are sorted in order of relative priority.

  - [ ] Pause execution
     - [ ] while Waterbear is running a continuous task (e.g., updating